 Accommodations

 The Clifton offers accommodations in four other historic structures, with three within walking distance.
-In addition is Collina Farmhouse, with five bedrooms and fully equipped kitchen.
+In addition, Collina Farmhouse has five bedrooms and a fully equipped kitchen.
 Inside the Farmhouse, you will find additional conveniences like a fireplace and backyard porch.
-At the porch, you will find rocking chairs and lounge chairs for your comfort.
+You will find rocking and lounge chairs on the porch for your comfort.
 Moreover, the farmhouse also has splendid views of the 18-acre private lake.
-In addition to these outstanding amenities, you also have access to the pool and hot tub at the main property.
+In addition to these outstanding amenities, you can access the pool and hot tub at the main property.
 One last set of accommodations is at the Livery Stables, with three junior suites.

 Room Amenities

-Each rooms offers fine linens and bath products, flat screen TVs and a blend of antique and modern furnishings.
-Additionally, are custom lighting by Luke Hobbs and impressive original artwork from William McClure.
-Some rooms feature fireplaces, private decks, and claw foot tubs or rainfall showers.
-Other amenities include luggage assistance, nightly turndown service and complimentary breakfast.
-The Clifton is also pet friendly, with pets allowed in many rooms.
+Each room offers pleasing linens and bath products, flat-screen TVs, and a blend of antique and modern furnishings.
+Also, there is Luke Hobbs’s custom lighting and impressive original artwork from William McClure.
+Some rooms feature fireplaces, private decks, claw-foot tubs, or rainfall showers.
+Other amenities include luggage assistance, nightly turndown service, and complimentary breakfast.
+The Clifton is also pet-friendly, with pets allowed in many rooms.
 A $75 fee per stay is added to the reservation.

 Dining

-1799 is the signature restaurant of the Clifton Inn, led Michelin-starred executive chef Matthew Bousquet who earned coveted star as owner-chef of Mirepoix in California’s Sonoma Wine Country.
+1799 is the Clifton Inn’s signature restaurant, led by Michelin-starred executive chef Matthew Bousquet, who earned a coveted star as owner-chef of Mirepoix in California’s Sonoma Wine Country.
 Known as one of the most romantic restaurants in Virginia, 1799 showcases Mid-Atlantic cuisine, including a fabulous chef’s menu graced with imaginative gourmet dishes and fresh organic vegetables sourced directly from the chef’s on-site farm.
-While the central Library dining space is quite popular, additional seating is available at the Cooper Bar, Wine Cellar with a private entrance, the exclusive Chef’s Counter in the kitchen and seasonal outdoor patio.
+While the central Library dining space is quite popular, additional seating is available at the Cooper Bar, Wine Cellar with a private entrance, the exclusive Chef’s Counter in the kitchen, and a seasonal outdoor patio.

 Cooper Bar

-Back by the restaurant’s Wine Spectator award-winning wine list, the Cooper Bar offers premium wines from France and California, along with expertly crafted house and signature cocktails.
-A sample bar menu includes popular favorites like Maple Walnut Perfect Manhattan, premium beers and seasonal cocktails like Cooper Sazerac and Oaxaca Old Fashioned.
+Back by the restaurant’s Wine Spectator award-winning wine list, the Cooper Bar offers premium wines from France and California, expertly crafted houses, and signature cocktails.
+A sample bar menu includes popular favorites like Maple Walnut Perfect Manhattan, premium beers, and seasonal cocktails like Cooper Sazerac and Oaxaca Old Fashioned.

 1799 Restaurant

-Open for breakfast, weekend brunch, lunch and dinner, 1799 restaurant is also hosting a lavish Thanksgiving dinner.
-In detail, it will feature sumptuous salads, traditional turkey, Virginia flounder and deliciously inventive desserts.
-Please check with the Clifton Inn for more details.
+Open for breakfast, weekend brunch, lunch, and dinner, 1799 restaurant also hosts a lavish Thanksgiving dinner.
+In detail, it will feature sumptuous salads, traditional turkey, Virginia flounder, and deliciously inventive desserts.
+Please check with the Clifton Inn for more information.

 Related: Dine In The Northern Virginia Wine Country